heber-augusto/Nanodegree_Azure_ML_Engineer_OptimizingPipeline/README.md

 One of the benefit for the early stopping policy Bandit is that it is more suitable for resource savings.

 ## AutoML
-The VotingEnsemble is model wich combines different classifiers and use a majority vote or the average predicted probabilities to predict the class labels.
+The VotingEnsemble is a model that combines different classifiers and uses the majority vote or the average of the predicted probabilities to predict the class labels.
-The hyperparameters are the ensemble algorithms used, the weights and number of interations considered in each classifier.
+Hyperparameters are the ensemble algorithms used, the weights and the number of interactions considered in each classifier.

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
+The accuracy obtained

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**